jacksonet00/demo-stack/v2/README.md

 ## Goal

 Build a GraphQL API using a PostgresSQL database, making queries via SQL Alchemy in Python, and defining my schema and resolvers in Graphene.
 (2) Privatize the API so that queries are protected with an authorization token which are granted to API users.
-(3) Containerize the server using Docker.
-(4) Deploy the database and containerized server to Heroku.
+(3) Containerize the server and database using Docker.
+(4) Deploy the app to Heroku.
 (5) Add relations to the data model.
 (6) Handle image uploads.
 (7) Scale via serverless.

 ## Build API